directvt/vtm/doc/vt-input-mode.md

 Terminal:    ESC _ i n p u t ; w i n s z ; WinSizeX ; WinSizeY ; CtrlState ; CaretX ; CaretY ; ScrollTop ; ScrollBottom ; ScrollLeft ; ScrollRight ; SelStartX ; SelStartY ; SelEndX ; SelEndY ; SelMode ST
 ```

-Note that the terminal window resizing always reflows the scrollback, so the viewport size, cursor position, scrolling regions, and selection coordinates are subject to change during step 3.
+Note that the terminal window resizing always reflows the scrollback, so the window size, cursor position, scrolling regions, and selection coordinates are subject to change during step 3.
 In case the aplication's output is anchored to the current cursor position or uses scrolling regions, the application should wait after step 2 for the updated values before continuing to output.

-#### Selection Tracking
+#### Selection tracking

-The viewport tracking sequence is fired after every scrollback text selection changed.
+The window size tracking sequence is fired after every scrollback text selection changed.
 In the case of using the mouse for selection, a single left click is treated as a special case of selection when the start and end are the same (empty selection).

-Note that selected text in the scrollback above the viewport top level will produce negative Y-coordinate values.
+Note that selected text in the scrollback above the top index row will produce negative Y-coordinate values.

 ### Application Break